The History Faculty building with clock against a blue sky

 About the course

-• 'What happened and why: an introduction to themes and approaches in economic and social history', a required course for all students, focusing on social sciences methodologies and approaches and taught through a series of lectures and parallel classes during Michaelmas term;
+An introduction to themes and approaches in economic and social history' focuses on social sciences methodologies and approaches and taught through a series of lectures and parallel classes during Michaelmas term.

 The standard course in quantitative methods and computer applications for economic and social history is a simple and very informal introduction to elementary quantitative methods covering some of the techniques most widely used in research in the historical and social sciences and emphasizing the relevance of the historical issues.
 No prior knowledge of mathematics or statistical theory is expected.